DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Introduction

-Moreover, we show that even if images are not available during inference, it is still possible to utilize features from the same frozen DINOv2 model to enhance segmentation performance through \textit{distillation}~\cite{hinton2015distilling}.
+Moreover, we show that even if images are not available during inference, it is still possible to utilize features from the same frozen DINOv2 model to enhance segmentation performance by pretraining 3D models through \textit{distillation}~\cite{hinton2015distilling}.
 Specifically, we take 3D point cloud datasets that have corresponding images and teach a 3D student model to output features aligned with those extracted from a DINOv2 teacher model, using a distillation objective (see \cref{fig:teaser} (b)).
-Subsequently, the distilled student model can simply be fine-tuned for 3D segmentation in a regular fashion, without requiring corresponding images, and thus without causing any overhead during inference.
+Subsequently, the pretrained, distilled student model can simply be fine-tuned for 3D segmentation in a regular fashion, without requiring corresponding images, and thus without causing any overhead during inference.
 This distillation pretraining enables the 3D model to capture the semantic richness of 2D foundation models without requiring any labeled data, effectively using them as distillation targets instead of semantic labels.
 Furthermore, it allows pretraining across multiple datasets without adjusting for dataset-specific semantic label sets, as the target feature space remains consistent.
 With this setup, we observe consistent improvements on all datasets compared to random initialization.
 On SemanticKITTI~\cite{behley2019semantickitti}, where there is only a single image per 3D LiDAR scan, and on S3DIS~\cite{armeni2016s3dis}, where camera views are sparser, this distillation setup even outperforms \ours{}.
 We call this approach \textit{Distill DITR} (\oursdist{}).

-Altogether, these results highlight the significant yet underexplored potential of VFMs for 3D tasks.
-We hope that our findings will promote the use of VFMs in 3D scene understanding and encourage further research into this direction.
-Additionally, we note that while we focus on DINOv2 in this paper, as it represents the current strongest VFM, we anticipate that the general setup can leverage even stronger models that we expect to see in the future.
+Altogether, these results highlight the significant yet underexplored potential of VFMs for 3D segmentation tasks.
 Therefore, we recommend that whenever corresponding images are available, they should be used to complement 3D segmentation models, preferably using injection and otherwise using distillation.
+Additionally, we note that while we focus on DINOv2 in this paper, as it is one of the strongest existing VFMs, we show that the general setup can also leverage even stronger models, like the very recently introduced DINOv3~\cite{simeoni2025dinov3}.